-Your tagmented library should be fairly smooth and have an average bp size of 500-680bp.
+Your tagmented library should be fairly smooth, with an average bp size of 500-680bp.
 Smaller-sized libraries will have more polyA reads; larger libraries may have lower sequence cluster density and cluster quality.
+Note that we have successfully sequenced libraries from 420-700bp.